Generalised 4d Partition Functions and Modular Differential Equations: Discussion and open questions

 \subsection{Generalisations in 4d and 2d}

 In this concluding section, we briefly formulate our expectations for the generalisations of the results we have presented in this work.

 A natural question is whether this analysis can be extended to the generalised Schur partition functions of other 4d $\cN=2$ gauge theories.
-The empirical evidence indicates that the relation between $\cZ_G(q;\alpha)$ and the modular linear differential equation is structural and holds for arbitrary $G$.
-Therefore, it is reasonable to posit that, for a fixed $G$, the generalised Schur partition function $\cZ_G(q,\alpha)$ satisfies an MLDE of definite order and Wronskian index, thereby extending Proposition \ref{prop:USp2N}.
+The empirical evidence indicates that the relation between $\cZ_G(q;\alpha)$ and the modular linear differential equation is structural and holds for arbitrary $G$ and corresponding matter content.
+Therefore, it is reasonable to posit that, for a fixed $G$ and matter content, the generalised Schur partition function $\cZ_G(q,\alpha)$ satisfies an MLDE of definite order and Wronskian index, thereby extending Proposition \ref{prop:USp2N}.

 The main obstacle to extending our proof to the general case is technical.
 The key analytical bridge between $\cZ_{USp(2N)}(q;\alpha)$ and the MLDE was the contour integral representation of VVMFs that solve an MLDE with vanishing Wronskian index.
 However, an analogous series of elliptic transformations on the generalised Schur partition functions of other SCFTs does not yield contour integrals of the form \eref{JAp}.
 This is unsurprising, as \eref{JAp} themselves do not furnish the most general solution of the corresponding $\ell=0$ MLDE.
 Moreover, it is known that 4d Schur indices do not always satisfy MLDEs with vanishing Wronskian index.
 Furthermore, in many cases, the Schur index itself has a half-integer $q$-series expansion, and thus the corresponding MLDE is modular only under the congruence subgroup $\Gamma^0(2)$.